 It also has a mobile app called the VIPx Caregiver app, which has movement and location tracking, among other features.
 It’s an extra $8, though, and isn’t as comprehensive as other competitors’ software.

-Although the $24.95 starting price is higher than many of its competitors’ $19.99, having no activation or upfront equipment fees, along with cheaper fall detection, makes LifeFone a worthy option to care for your loved ones.
+Although the $24.95 starting price is higher than many of its competitors’ $19.99, the lack of activation or upfront equipment fees, along with less expensive fall detection, makes LifeFone a worthy option to care for your loved ones.

 Pros